-In Search of Magical Waters is the pilot for a series of short films by Artful Vagabond that explores the creative lives of artists in America.
+In Search of Magical Waters is a short film by Serena Kovalosky that explores the creative life of artist and angler Adriano Manocchia.

-Part documentary, part reality show, this road-trip series with host Serena Kovalosky presents artists in a whole new way as cameras follow their search for inspiration and capture what really happens behind the studio door.
+Part documentary, part reality show, the film’s concept is to present the artist in a whole new way as cameras follow his search for inspiration and capture what really happens behind the studio door.

-Sumptuous cinematography offers a vicariously experiential glimpse into how artists “see” and reality-style filming tells their unique and fascinating stories in an entertaining way.
+Sumptuous cinematography offers a vicariously experiential glimpse into how the artist “sees” and reality-style filming tells the unique and fascinating story in an entertaining way.

 Produced, directed, written and hosted by Serena Kovalosky of Artful Vagabond Productions.
-The pilot is currently in post-production.
+The film is currently in post-production.

 IN SEARCH OF MAGICAL WATERS